-Learning A Language While Sleeping: Just A Dream?
+Is Learning A Language While Sleeping Possible?

 Before we restructure our lives and set the alarm clock to shriek an hour or two earlier, we should take a step back.
-All the above is very normative: measuring success against CEOs is fairly futile (there are only so many of them), and waking up at four in the morning to answer emails isn’t exactly everyone’s definition of success.
-And what exactly is the nature of the causal relationship between sleep and success?
+All the above is very normative: measuring success against CEOs is fairly futile (there can only be so many of them), and waking up at four in the morning to answer emails certainly isn’t everyone’s definition of success.
+What exactly is the relationship between sleep and success?
 Are the early birds flying high because they get up before the rest of us, or are they merely the victims of schedules tightening as they scale the career ladder?

 So where do we go from here?
 Modern lives are short on time and short on sleep, so what should we do to find the time for something as fulfilling and vital as learning a foreign language.

-That said, perhaps we shouldn’t be so quick to dismiss the power of the unconscious: There are numerous reports of people awaking from comas with sudden and surprising expertise in a language they hitherto couldn’t speak; a twenty-two year old Australian who spent a week in a coma and awoke fluent in Mandarin, or a promising young English footballer who awoke speaking fluent French and believing he was Matthew McConaughey, or a Croatian girl that awoke suddenly able to speak German.
+That said, perhaps we shouldn’t be so quick to dismiss the power of the unconscious: There are numerous reports of people awaking from comas with sudden and surprising expertise in a language they hitherto couldn’t speak; a 22-year-old Australian who spent a week in a coma and awoke fluent in Mandarin, or a promising young English footballer who awoke speaking fluent French and believing he was Matthew McConaughey, or a Croatian girl that awoke suddenly able to speak German.

-More recent studies have, however, pointed to some advantages of revisiting previously learned information in your sleep.
+More recent studies have pointed to at least some advantages of revisiting previously learned information in your sleep, however.
 In 2012, researchers from Northwestern University taught participants two simple songs, one of which was then played back to the test subjects during a period of deep, slow-wave sleep.
 The test subjects consistently recalled the song they had heard while asleep more vividly than the other tune.

-This is pretty interesting, but it’s still a long way away from the dream of turbo-charged, unconscious learning.
-Indeed, as Florence Cardinal of Canada’s National Sleep Foundation remarked, “Disturbing sleep patterns in this way requires the brain to remain alert to listen, preventing you from attaining the sort of sleep which is actually so important for the mind.”
+This is pretty interesting, but it’s still a long way away from the dream of the turbo-charged, unconscious process of learning a language while sleeping.
+Indeed, as Florence Cardinal of Canada’s National Sleep Foundation said, “Disturbing sleep patterns in this way requires the brain to remain alert to listen, preventing you from attaining the sort of sleep which is actually so important for the mind.”